Do I Really Need One?

 What is a Surge?

-The biggest cause of electrical surges in your home are electrical devices that require lots of power particularly during start-up.
-Ever notice how your lights my dim briefly when your A/C cycles on – this is an electrical surge caused by the huge demand of power that your A/C places on the power grid.
-These type of power surges are not always problematic.
+The biggest cause of electrical surges in your home are electrical devices that require lots of power, particularly during start-up.
+Ever notice how your lights may dim briefly when your A/C cycles on – this is an electrical surge caused by the huge demand of power that your A/C places on the power grid.
+These types of power surges are not always problematic.

 Another type of commonly encountered surge is from power grid fluctuations.
-These type of surges will not always case harm and often go unnoticed.
+These types of surges will not always cause harm and often go unnoticed.

 The Difference Between Surge Protectors and Power Strips

-There is a common misconception that surge protectors and power strips are the same type of device.
+There is a common misconception that surge protectors and power strips are the same types of devices.
 The fact is they are entirely different.

-A power strip is a device that looks similar to a surge protector that contain a series of electrical outlets contained in an electrically shielded case that will allow you to plug-in multiple devices at once.
+A power strip is a device that looks similar to a surge protector that contains a series of electrical outlets contained in an electrically shielded case that will allow you to plug in multiple devices at once.